 With this reduction in weight a small battery should be enough to keep the quadcopter in the air for quite some time.
 I’m using a 1550 mAh 2S battery, with a weight around 150 grams (5.3 oz).
 Further reduction could be achieved using a pair of 18850s in series.

 I’m using plastic 10-inch props, which are overlapping a bit at the edges.
 These are really lightweight props, at the expense of being a bit flimsy.
 Still, I prefer them to a pair of heavy CF or APC, as they have a much softer sound profile.
-I cannot measure the actual RPM, but from the sound of the quadcopter they are spinning at around 2000rpm when floating.
+I cannot measure the actual RPM, but from the sound of the quadcopter they are spinning at around 2000rpm when hovering.

 The quadcopter frame weighs 483 grams (around 1.06 pounds) when measured at my kitchen scale.
 I don’t expect this figure to be very precise, but it should be in the ballpark.
 I still have to remove the leads from two of the ESCs, so it should drop a bit more.
 A preliminary estimation by eCalc gives the hover time at around 15 min, which is quite satisfactory given the small battery.
 It’s also interesting to note that around 80% of the weight of this quadcopter is drive weight.
 So with the current hardware (motors, ESCs, battery), I can’t find any more ways to reduce weight on this one.
 Swapping the 2S cell for a lower capacity 3S should give 1-2 extra minutes of flight, according to eCalc.